Mushroom-Daemon/doks/content/writing/writing_tips/curiosity.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+Curiosity is a trigger AND and editing tool.
+Show both.

 You've come a long way.
 You've learned this and that, this and that.
 All sorts of shit.
 So, here's a question>...

 What do you think the *most important* part of persuasive writing is?